Vamsi-2203/jr-data-scientist-next-lab/README.md

 ## Question-1
 1. Check if the sentence is Grammatically correct: Please use any pre-trained model or use text from open datasets.
 Once done, please evaluate the English Grammar in the text column of the dataset.
 [DataSet Link](https://github.com/trickster-00/Evaluation-1/blob/827108220770844b8435b13cd7059dc4531d104f/data/review_data.csv)

 Sol.
 Built a function using Language Tool and TextBlob modules that can take text as input and run tests to check if the sentence is gramatically correct, then applied the function on given dataset.
 Generated a new dataset with all gramatically incorrect sentences.
-To check code solution see [(Part 2) Question 1](https://github.com/trickster-00/Evaluation-1/blob/22b5d044946f7fd11643c41fb19c5789cf83da17/(Part%202)%20Question-1.ipynb)
+To check code solution see (https://github.com/trickster-00/Evaluation-1/blob/22b5d044946f7fd11643c41fb19c5789cf83da17/(Part%202)%20Question-1.ipynb)

 ## Questions